 Andrew Mudge

-Andrew will be attending his sixth World Championships, having made his debut in Norway in 2008.
-Each event brings a unique atmosphere, combining new faces with long-standing friendships.
-Andrew is proud to once again represent England alongside his teammates.
-His career highlights include competing at the same Worlds as his wife and father, reaching his first individual world final, and winning the Six Nations four times with his dad.
-His proudest achievement came in 2023, finishing third at the World Championships in Scotland.
+Andrew Mudge will attend his sixth World Championships, having made his debut in Norway in 2008.
+Each event brings a unique atmosphere, blending new faces with long-standing friendships.
+He is proud to represent England alongside his teammates once again.
+Career highlights include competing at the same Worlds as his wife and father, reaching his first individual world final, and winning the Six Nations four times with his dad.
+The proudest achievement came in 2023, finishing third at the World Championships in Scotland.
 Andrew encourages young shearers to work hard, enjoy the journey, and learn from everyone they meet.

 Woolhandlers